Gunman kills 10 near Lunar New Year festival in California

 The incident in Alhambra "may be related,” Luna said.
 “We’re not quite there yet, but it’s definitely on our radar screen.”

-A male Asian suspect entered the Alhambra club with a gun, and people wrestled the weapon away from him before he fled, Luna said.
+The suspect in both cases was described as an Asian male.
+He entered the Alhambra club with a gun, and people wrestled the weapon away from him before he fled, Luna said.
 Investigators are interested in a white cargo van that was seen in the area, he added.

 The sheriff declined to say what type of gun was recovered in Alhambra.
 He said investigators believe the gun used in Monterey Park was not an assault rifle.